zestjs/template-basic/readme.md

-Installation instructions for zest:
+Installation instructions for zest server template example (NB for client-only use, see zestjs/zest):

 1. Install nodejs [nodejs.org](http://nodejs.org/)

-2. Open the command line

-3. Install volo:
+2. Install volo:
 `npm install volo -g`

-4. Create a zest project in a suitable folder:
+3. Create a zest project in a suitable folder:
 `volo create myapp zestjs/zest-template`
 (where 'myapp' is the folder name to make)

 4. Navigate to the folder: